bl000m/inception_42/README.md

 <br>

 * **Image/container handling in the shell (commands to build, run, and inspect images)**:
-	* docker build -t image_name:tag_name .: Builds an image with the specified image_name and tag_name.
+	* `docker build -t image_name:tag_name .`: Builds an image with the specified image_name and tag_name.
 The '.' indicates that the image should be built in the current directory (a different directory can be specified).
 	* `docker images`: Lists the available images.
 	* `docker run -d --name container_name image_name:tag_name`: Creates a container (process) with the specified container_name using the specified image.
 	* `docker ps`: Checks if the container is running.